Lswbanban/RickArdurous/README.md

 Rick Ardurous is an attempt to clone the famous old Rick Dangerous on the Arduboy platform.

 # Bug list
+- when you die on the first spike you go to the congratulation screen
+- Can we simplify the destroyable block edition?

 # To do
 - The main menu